sf-wdi-19-20/WDI21staging/OOP/readme.md

 - the autobiographical works of Mark Twain
 - the website url to AutoDesk
-- A list of frequent fliers who take the plane from San Francisco to Los Angeles every THursday at 7:40AM
+- A list of frequent fliers who take the plane from San Francisco to Los Angeles every Thursday at 7:40AM

 ###Quick Challenge